angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

-Historically there was a spreadsheet that had an ever-growing list of pre-prescribed piles based on certain criterias but this was for the old DDFT decks pre :card[Sensei's Divining Top] ban.
+Historically there was a spreadsheet that had an ever-growing list of pre-prescribed piles based on certain criterias but this was for the old DDFT decks from before the banning of :card[Sensei's Divining Top].
 A current one is not maintained for a couple of reasons: the biggest being that trying to rote learn piles is actually not effective training.
-It is better to learn the general rule sets or toolboxes you have at your disposal and then try to build on the fly using your knowledge, experience and general critical thinking than it is to try and remember "If I have {B}{B}{B}+{U}{U}{U}+{1}+SW in hand then I can win through :card[Thalia, Guardian of Thraben] in play".
+It is better to learn the general rule sets or toolboxes you have at your disposal and then try to build on the fly using your knowledge, experience and general critical thinking than it is to try and remember "If I have {B}{B}{B}+{U}{U}{U}+{1}+SW in hand then I can win through Thalia".

+However there's a recurring argument for having a repository of quick piles that one might look up when facing X or Y scenario.
+While this would _feel_ very useful to content creators that are playing the deck once and then moving on, it's also the most efficient way of ignoring other open lines simply because of the blinkers you've installed that say "If X do Y".

+You are obviously allowed (and encouraged) to write down common scenarios you see yourself in and use that to your advantage.
+Just don't advertise it as universal truth.

 This Wiki aims to try and provide the general concepts and basic level knowledge needed to pilot the deck.
-Select your variant of choice and work through the chapters under that variant which should provide the simplest pile examples to give an idea of how to play.
+Work through the chapters and pause when a pile is described as you make sure you follow the line.
 The majority of piles become variants of those discussed but you will, over time, learn to build more situational ones as you gain experience.

 ## What is the best matchup for the deck?

-Cloudpost.
+Post used to be the auto-win matchup where their only hope was either a timely :card[Boseiju, who Endures] or Choke and it had to resolve.
+With Modern Horizons 3 (the Commander set to be exact), the deck has gained in popularity and the matchup has changed drastically. :card[Vexing Bauble] will help their :card[Disruptor Flute]s resolve, usually naming the Oracle or Doomsday itself.
+This slows down the game giving them more time to present lethal, or screw your pre-established pile entirely.

 In the current Legacy meta the best matchups to face are probably Miracles variants, non-blue decks and TES.
 These decks often do not provide much pressure